Military rank: Origins of higher ranks

 As armies grew larger, composed of multiple companies, one captain was granted general (overall) authority over the field armies by the king.
 (National armies were the armies of the kings.
 Field armies were armies raised by the king to enter the battle field in preparation for major battles.)
 In French history, lieutenant du roi was a title borne by the officer sent with military powers to represent the king in certain provinces.
 A lieutenant du roi was sometimes known as a lieutenant général to distinguish him from lieutenants subordinate to mere captains.
 The sergeant acting as staff officer to the captain general was known as the sergeant major general.
 This was eventually shortened to major general, while captain general began to be addressed, depending on the military branch, as general of the infantry, general of the cavalry or general of the artillery, and these ones, over time, were shortened to simply general.
 This is the reason a major outranks a lieutenant, but a lieutenant general outranks a major general.

 In modern times recruits attending basic training, also referred to as boot camp by some branches, are instructed in the hierarchical structure of military rank.
 Many new enlisted civilians find it difficult to understand the structure of general staff ranks as stated before, it becomes somewhat complicated to understand when applying basic rationale.

 As armies grew bigger, heraldry and unit identification remained primarily a matter of the regiment.
-Brigades headed by brigadier generals were the units invented as a tactical unit by the Swedish king Gustavus Adolphus II ("Gustav II Adolf", who was killed at the battle of Lützen 1632).
+Brigades headed by brigadier generals were the units invented as a tactical unit by the Swedish king Gustavus II Adolphus.
 It was introduced to overcome the normal army structure, consisting of regiments.
 The so-called "brigada" was a mixed unit, comprising infantry, cavalry and normally artillery, designated for a special task.
 The size of such brigada was a reinforced company up to two regiments.
 The brigada was a 17th-century form of the modern "task force".
 In some armies "brigadier general" has been shortened to "brigadier".